mprestin77/Deploy-NFS-cache-on-OCI/README.md

 # Deploy NFS cache on OCI

-NFS cache can be deploy in 2 architectures
+NFS cache can be deployed in 2 architectures

 ### Architectural diagram1 (used in the article)